JamesSmaldon/vim-config/files/vimtips.md

  * CTRL-wn: Opens a new window with a new buffer

 # Recent Files
+## MRU plugin
+ * :MRU - open most recently used files list.
+ * :MRU <search term> - filter list by search term
+ * In MRU list:
+    * o to open the file, t to open in tab

-## Displaying and opening recent files
+## Built in functionality - Displaying and opening recent files
 To list recently opened files - :ol[dfiles]
 To list files and then prompt to open one - :bro[wse] ol[dfiles][1]
     The ! means discard the current buffer.